beehive-lab/mambo/docs/tutorials/start-guide/README.md

 Welcome to the start guide for MAMBO!

-This tutorial introduces MAMBO and the fundamental concepts of Dynamic Binary Modification Tools.
+This tutorial introduces MAMBO and the fundamental concepts of Dynamic Binary Modification frameworks.

 ### Exercises